-Members of the Board of Commissioners of the Housing Authority of the County of Santa Clara, California San Jose, California
+Members of the Board of Commissioners of the Santa Clara County Housing Authority San Jose, California

-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the business-type activities and the aggregate discretely presented component units of the Housing Authority of the County of Santa Clara, California (Authority) as of and for the year ended June 30, 2017, and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements, and have issued our report thereon dated December 11, 2017.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the business-type activities and the aggregate discretely presented component units of the Santa Clara County Housing Authority, California (Authority) as of and for the year ended June 30, 2018, and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements, and have issued our report thereon dated November 21, 2018.
 Our report includes a reference to other auditors who audited certain of the financial statements of the Authority's blended component units and discretely presented component units, as described in our report on the Authority's financial statements.
 This report does not include the results of the other auditors' testing of internal control over financial reporting or compliance and other matters that are reported on separately by those auditors.
-The financial statements of the blended component units, except for Housing Development Corporation, AE Associates, Ltd., San Pedro Garden Associates, Ltd., and S.P.G.
+The financial statements of the blended component units, except for AE Associates, Ltd., San Pedro Garden Associates, Ltd., and S.P.G.
 Housing Inc., and the financial statements of the discretely presented component units, except for Bendorf Drive, LP, Clarendon Street LP, Fairground Luxury Family Apartments, LP, HACSC/Choices Family Associates, and Opportunity Center Associates, LP, were not audited in accordance with Government Auditing Standards.